SameerDhumal08/HtmlCssJavascriptProjects/README.md

 # HTML, CSS & JavaScript Projects

 This repository contains a collection of small web projects built using **HTML, CSS, and JavaScript**.
-Currently, it includes **Project1**.
+Currently, it includes **Nostalgia Theme**.
 Each project demonstrates different web development concepts and can be opened directly in your browser.

 ---

 ## Project1

 **Description:**
-Project1 is a simple web project showcasing interactive elements and a responsive design using HTML, CSS, and JavaScript.
+This web project showcasing interactive elements and a responsive design using HTML, CSS, and JavaScript.

 **Features:**